Competition aerobatics: Judging

 A chief judge oversees the operation of the judging line.
 He or she is often responsible for sequencing competitors into the aerobatic box, identifying and resolving judging and safety issues, reviewing the judges marking sheets, assessing penalties, monitoring the aerobatic box for traffic conflicts, conducting briefings for pilots and judging line personnel, and certifying scores.
 A chief judge is typically assisted by 2 or more individuals.
 In some competitions, a chief judge may concurrently serve as a grading judge.

 Corner judges (also called boundary judges or line judges) may also be used and are positioned at the edge of the buffer zones, 50 m along each axis beyond marked corners of the aerobatic box.
 They monitor and record each excursion beyond the buffer zone; the competitor earns a penalty for each such excursion.
 Each corner judge guards 2 of the 4 lines that define the box.
 In most competitions, 2 corner judges are used, located at opposing corners.
 Two judges guard each line; they must agree that a competitor has crossed a boundary in order for the competitor earn a penalty.
 In FAI championships more accurate electronic feedback systems are required to provide a constant measurement of the aircraft position, and hence its excursions beyond the buffer zone if these occur; if such equipment is not available this task is confined to the judge's position grade.

 Deadline judges may be positioned along a deadline, if one has been established by the contest's sanctioning body.
 They monitor and record each infringement of the deadline.
 The competitor earns a penalty for each such infringement, that penalty being more severe than an excursion out of the aerobatic box.

-Judging Downgrades Summary
+Judging downgrades summary

 Here is a précis of the principal "faults" that you should look for and the number of marks to deduct whilst you are applying standard CIVA rules of critique to sequence programmes at all levels.